 Tesla’s Supercharger network is the second largest in the country and its stations are close to each other compared to Electrify America.
 However, there is a downside: Tesla’s network is currently only available to Tesla vehicles.
 Yet, since Tesla sells the most EVs, a substantial proportion of electric cars on the road can benefit from these Supercharger stations.

-The Supercharger network has the smoothest charging experience for its customer.
-Since the company already knows its customers’ payment information, people with Tesla vehicles simply plug the charger into their car and the charging begins automatically.
+The Supercharger network has the smoothest charging experience for its customers.
+Since the company already knows its customers’ payment information, people with Tesla vehicles plug the charger into their car and the charging begins automatically.
 In this sense, the charging is smoother than using a gas pump.

 In the meantime, Tesla is conducting some trials about opening its Supercharger network to non-Tesla vehicles.
 If this happens, that would be a big step toward a world where any EV capable of fast charging can charge at any DC fast charging station.